GearoidDC/100-days-of-code/log.md

 **Thoughts:** Have all the modals I want made now I'm just going to work on refactoring my code and trying to make it nice and DRY.

 **Link to work:** College work can't show yet

+### Day 16: May 17, 2020
+**Today's Progress**: Worked on cleaning up my code and implementing DRY in my Rails project

+**Thoughts:** My code looks pretty nice now but my implemenation of DRY is not all covering some elements are repeated but would be a lot of work to refactor and isn't high enough priorty.

+**Link to work:** College work can't show yet